Solinea/goldstone-server/docs/HACKING.md

 If your environment is different than the typical dev environment, you may be able to use the script as a reference or adapt it to your needs.
 To execute the changes, run:

+    $ docker-machine stop default     # shut down the docker VM so it can be modified
     $ $PROJECT_HOME/goldstone-server/bin/configure_vbox.sh

 **_Note: configure_vbox.sh accepts --no-stack, and --no-docker flags to skip configuration of those